-2019 CEO Compensation
+2020 CEO Compensation

-In 2019, President & CEO John Floren's total target compensation was \$7.7 million, compared to \$8.9 million in 2018.
-Total target compensation includes base salary and both short- and long-term incentive awards.
+In 2020, President & CEO John Floren's total compensation was \$6.8 million, compared to \$7.7 million in 2019.
+Total compensation includes base salary and both short- and long-term incentive awards.
+The actual value of the long-term awards will ultimately reflect corporate performance over a multi-year time horizon.

-- Base salary: The Board increased Mr. Floren's base salary by 5% in 2019 to reflect his significant experience in the CEO role and strong performance and to align with projected salary increases within the Company's executive compensation comparator group.
-Mr. Floren's base salary increased by 16% in 2018 and 8% in 2017 to reflect his strong performance and maintain competitiveness with the market. - Short-term incentive award: In 2019, Mr. Floren's short-term incentive target was 120% of base salary and he was awarded a short-term incentive award of \$1,035,000 at 69% of target, significantly lower than his 2018 award of \$2,770,000 at 194% of target.
-Mr. Floren's short-term incentive award primarily reflects the Company's lower financial results in 2019 while acknowledging his individual performance. - Long-term incentive award: Mr. Floren received a long-term incentive award grant with a target value of \$4.3 million in 2019, made up of 50% performance share units and 50% tandem stock appreciation rights.
-The target value of Mr. Floren's long-term incentive award remained approximately the same in 2019 compared to 2018.
-However, the ultimate value of the 2019 award is tied to Methanex's share price appreciation, total shareholder return and return on capital employed.
+- Base salary: The Board increased Mr. Floren's base salary by 4% in 2020 to reflect his significant experience and strong performance in the CEO role and to align with projected salary increases within the Company's executive compensation comparator group.
+Mr. Floren's base salary increased by 5% in 2019 and 16% in 2018 to reflect his strong performance and maintain competitiveness with the market.
+Mr. Floren will be receiving no salary increase in 2021. - Short-term incentive award ("STI"): In 2020, Mr. Floren's short-term incentive target was 125% of base salary, which is weighted 70% to Corporate performance and 30% to individual performance.
+The Corporate performance portion of the award, which is based on ROCE, was nil.
+The Human Resources Committee determined his individual performance had exceeded expectations, which would have resulted in a short-term incentive award of \$965,000 at 60% of the target.
+However, the Human Resources Committee did not award Mr. Floren a short-term incentive payment in accordance with his request.
+In 2019, his award was \$1,035,000 or 69% of the target. - Long-term incentive award ("LTI"): Mr. Floren received a long-term incentive award with a target value of \$4.9 million in 2020, made up of 50% PSUs and 50% tandem stock appreciation rights ("TSARs").
+The target value of Mr. Floren's long-term incentive award remained approximately the same in 2020 compared to 2019.